dcsan/storydata/docs/yaml-editing.md

 - [YAML](https://blog.stackpath.com/yaml/) is the format with this odd indents etc we're using
 - [Markdown](https://www.markdownguide.org/getting-started/) is the formatting for italics, newlines etc.

+## Quotes
-enclosing the whole text in double quotes means everything inside will be treated "literally".
+Enclosing the whole text in double quotes `"..."` allows you to have something broken over multiple lines.
+You cannot enclose in single quotes `'...'`, I'm not quite sure what the difference is.
+Generally single quotes means "no funny business inside the quote"

-If you want to have quotes inside the quotes then use inner single quotes
+If you want to have quotes inside the quotes then use inner single quotes.

 So you would have:  `"he said: 'something' "`
+You can also use “curly quotes” but I don't as I forgot how to type them in my code editor.

+Mac OSX
+- Alt + ] produces an opening single curly quote ( ' )
+- Alt + Shift + ] produces a closing single curly quote ( ' )
+- Alt + [ produces an opening double curly quote ( “ )
+- Alt + Shift + [ produces a closing double curly quote ( ” )

+If you really want double quotes inside you can 'escape' them by preceding with a backslash. eg `" then she said \"something\" "`.
+But that quickly gets confusing and error prone.
+Stick to outer double quotes and inner single quotes.

 To indent text like a quote put a `>` as the first character on the line.